 Unlimited Photo Storage (Videos, Too) on Amazon Prime

-Amazon Prime members get unlimited, full resolution photo storage.
+Click away: Amazon Prime members get unlimited full-resolution photo-video storage in Amazon Photos.
 Yes, unlimited.
-Plus, you can add up to five others, as in family and friends, connected in the, er, Family Vault.
+Plus, you can add up to five others, as in family and friends.
 Photos are accessible from any device anywhere you can tap into your Amazon Prime account.
-If you're like me, overspending by having an Amazon Prime account and paying Apple every month for cloud storage for those precious pix, it may be time to trim some costs.
+If you're like me, doubling down by having an Amazon Prime account and paying Apple every month for cloud storage for those precious pix, it may be time to trim some costs.

 Oh, and no worries about tagging photos.
-Amazon's scary servers will automatically sort your photos.
+Amazon's scary servers will automatically sort your images.
 Want to free up storage on your phone?
-Use the Amazon app, upload them to Prime Photos and delete them from your phone.
+Use the Amazon app, upload your phone pix to Prime Photos and delete them from your phone.
 What could possibly go wrong?

-Now that most colleges and universities are back to in-person learning, here comes Amazon Prime Student, just right for sitting around the dorm room and streaming the highly anticipated next installment of Stranger Things or just-released Amazon Prime films, during study breaks.
+Now that most colleges and universities are back to in-person learning, here comes Amazon Prime Student, just right for sitting around the dorm room and streaming the next installment of "Ozark" or enjoying the free gaming during study breaks.
 It's free for the first six months with a legit ".edu" school email address (along with proof you’re actually taking at least one class; maybe not going to class, but taking it).
 The one-time-only free trial includes free two-day Prime shipping (ramen noodles and Doritos don't buy themselves), free same-day pickup, unlimited movie streaming, access to Amazon Music Unlimited for the bargain price of 99 cents per month and Showtime for the same price, and more.
-After six months it costs $6.49 a month or the less-expensive $59 a year for Prime Student.
-Oh, and you can buy textbooks on the cheap, if textbooks are your jam.
+After six months it costs $6.49 a month (half the standard fee) or the less-expensive $59 a year for Prime Student.
+Oh, and you can buy textbooks for cheap.
+If textbooks are your jam.

 Why pay for ad-free Pandora, Spotify or Apple Music when you're already making beautiful music with your Amazon Prime account?
-Included in Amazon Prime Music is free access to more than 2 million “hand-crafted” songs and more than a thousand playlists and stations programmed by Amazon's music experts at no additional cost.
+Included in Amazon Music Prime is free access to more than 2 million “hand-curated” songs and thousands of playlists and stations programmed by Amazon's music experts at no additional cost.
 There’s also access to millions of podcast episodes.

 The drawback?
 Music fans argue that Amazon's free playlists and stations aren't as deep as those of competing streaming services -- and it's true.
-(I couldn't access OneRepublic songs on the Prime freebie.)
 Per Amazon: "The selection of songs and albums available with Prime Music is always changing.
 New titles are added to the Prime Music catalog, and occasionally titles are removed."
 But before you fork over an extra $9.99 a month for Apple Music or Spotify, download Amazon's music app and take it for a test run.
 It might be all you need.
-If not, an upgrade to Amazon Music Unlimited, which features more than 70 million songs including new releases (ah, there you are, OneRepublic), runs $7.99 a month for Prime members, and Amazon runs deals giving you 30 days gratis, so you can try before you buy.
+If not, an upgrade to Amazon Music Unlimited, which features more than 75 million songs including new releases, runs $7.99 a month for Prime members, and Amazon runs deals giving you 30 days gratis, so you can try before you buy.

 You don't need a public library to get a free loaner when you have Amazon Prime.
 That's because the cost of an Amazon Prime membership includes access to a fairly wide collection of 1,000 books, magazines and audiobooks nestled in Prime Reading.
 Prime Reading allows you or your household to borrow up to 10 titles at a time and from a selection of Kindle books, magazines, short works, books with Audible narration, comics, and more.
 The available content is updated periodically, says Amazon, and titles are added and removed.
 Prime Reading can be viewed on Amazon's proprietary Fire tablet and Kindle e-reader, or via the Kindle reading apps for iOS and Android.

 As a bonus, Prime members also get free access to certain podcasts (hey, check out Kiplinger's Your Money's Worth there) and other audiobooks and series through Audible Channels, a limited version of Audible (which is owned by Amazon, BTW).
 You need to download the Audible app and log in with your Prime account to start listening.
-Otherwise, a subscription to the full version of Audible, owned by Amazon, costs $14.95 a month (there’s a 30-day free trial).
+Otherwise, a subscription to the full version of Audible costs $14.95 a month (there’s a 30-day free trial).

-Look at you, Amazon Prime member: Binge-watching at no charge the newish Amazon series Tell Me Your Secrets or the exceptional One Night in Miami, another Amazon original.
 Yes, I am increasingly taking advantage of watching free movies and TV series via Amazon's streaming service, Prime Video.
 If you have a newer TV, the Prime Video app comes built in, so click on it and boom!
-You’re in the movies.
+Hooray for Hollywood!
 Oh, and don't you worry.
 While you're watching Prime Video, Amazon is watching you.
 The "personal recommendations based on your viewing history" can be both creepy and convenient.

 You can even download movies and TV shows to mobile devices for later viewing (and what you buy, you keep in Your Video Library at Amazon).
 Cable TV and satellite cord-cutters may be pleased to know they can binge on Showtime, Starz and many more streaming services via the Amazon Prime app.
 Additional fees for those channels run from $4.99 to $14.99 a month for Prime members.
 Oh, and if you're looking for HBO on Amazon Prime, sorry.
 Amazon booted HBO as of Sept.
 15. Ouch!

 You like your deals fast and hot.
 And you want to be at the front of the pack getting them.
-Amazon Prime members enjoy access to those one-off, deeply discounted Lightning Deals 30 minutes before the great unwashed as part of Prime Early Access.
-Lightning Deals are only good for a few hours (or as long as supplies last) so if you really want what's on sale early access is an advantage.
-But even then, Amazon warns some deals could sell out during the early access period, before opening up to the general public.
-Recent Prime Early Access Lightning Deals included 27% off Lulla Bear Shusher by Alex & Kate ($44), 27% off a two pack of AmeriTop outdoor solar lights ($35.99), and 35% off EAILGORL water bottles ($18.69, plus another 20% off by clicking the coupon button).
+Amazon Prime members enjoy access to those one-off, deeply discounted (and in short supply) Lightning Deals 30 minutes before everyone else.
+Lightning Deals are only good for a few hours (or as long as supplies last) so if you really want what's on sale the early access is an advantage.
+But even then, Amazon warns that some deals could sell out during the early access period, before opening up to the general public.

 Amazon purchased the Whole Foods supermarket chain in the summer of 2017.
 Since then, shoppers have been able to order on Amazon.com the upscale grocer's private-label products, including those from 365 Everyday Value, Whole Paws and Whole Catch, and other items.
 Amazon also rolled with free two-hour delivery of groceries from Whole Foods to Prime members in select cities.
-But that's changing beginning Oct.
-25. Amazon will start charging $9.95 for those once-free deliveries from Whole Foods.
+Until recently, delivery had been free.
+Now, Amazon/Whole Foods is charging $9.95 per delivery.
 And that's on top of your annual Prime membership.

 Still, Amazon gives Prime members an extra 10% off on sale items at Whole Foods stores (look for the yellow signs) plus other seasonal deals.
 To receive the discount, in-store shoppers must download the Whole Foods Market app to their phone, log in with their Prime account and have the code scanned on their phones at checkout.
 The Whole Foods Market app will also alert Amazon Prime shoppers to exclusive in-store deals; virtual coupons, don't you know?